Avoiding Caregiver Burnout: Why You Need Help Before You Break Down

 Caregiver burnout isn't just stress.
 It's a serious condition marked by emotional fatigue, poor physical health, irritability, and depression.

-Caregiver stress is widespread in families caring for older adults with dementia, Alzheimer’s, or psychiatric illnesses like schizophrenia or bipolar disorder.
+Caregiver stress runs especially deep in families supporting older adults with dementia, Alzheimer's, or psychiatric conditions like schizophrenia or bipolar disorder.
+The needs are constant, the progress is often invisible, and the emotional toll compounds over time.

-According to the Cleveland Clinic, over 60% of family caregivers report burnout symptoms, including sleep disruption and reduced immune function.
-Burnout doesn’t just hurt you—it affects the quality of care your loved one receives.
+According to the Cleveland Clinic, more than 60 percent of family caregivers report burnout symptoms — including disrupted sleep and weakened immune function.
+And burnout doesn't just hurt you.
+It affects the quality of care your loved one receives.
+You can't pour from an empty cup.

-Dr. Pollard warned that even well-meaning actions—like excessive advice or trying to act as a therapist—can damage the relationship and worsen outcomes.
+Dr. Pollard cautions that even well-meaning actions — like offering excessive advice or slipping into a therapist-like role — can quietly damage the relationship and worsen outcomes.

 "You don't want to be in the role of therapist, evaluator, judge, or jury," Pollard said.
 "You want to be in the role of support system."